RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers_drafts/tessler_psyarxiv_2019_learning_from_generic_language.md

 [Previous work](../_kernel_papers/chopra_cogsci_2019_first_crank_cultural_ratchet.md) showed
-that boolean concepts can be accurately and quickly transmitted using language, and that two language constructs, generics and qualifiers, are dominant in transmitting such conceptual knowledge.
+that boolean concepts can be accurately and quickly transmitted using language, and that two language constructs (generics and qualifiers) play a central role in transmitting conceptual knowledge.
 The immediate question is how generics actually work to convey information?
 Generics have been studied for a long time, and one challenge is that they appear to be too flexible.
 Consider the four following generics, which all have the same structure: